JeraldVictor/mech-pro/ReadMe.txt

   2D: DELETE to remove a valve from our database.

 Expect 2A all commands should track who did it in a separate table.

+Request can be made from client using below as header.
+Content-Type: application/json